greg-raven/Uncommon-Sense/_posts/2017-09-19-freedom-is-the-absence-of-force.md

 ---
-title: 'Freedom is the absence of force'
+title: "Freedom is the absence of force"
 layout: post
 categories:
 - liberty